 Every client should have the facts of his case carefully analyzed.
 There are defenses to Pill Mill cases.
 For example, a person may work at a pill mill, believing that the pill mill is a legitimate medical clinic.
-Most pill mills look like legitimate clinics and some employees may work at such a place without ever knowingly joining a conspiracy.
+Most pill mills look like legitimate clinics; some employees may work at such a place without knowingly joining a conspiracy.
 This defense may apply to different people who work in a clinic.

 All Federal Drug Conspiracy charges are serious.
-In Federal Court the Government works hard to put cases together.
+In Federal Court, the Government works hard to put cases together.
 The Defense, therefore, must work very hard to fight the Government.
 I have fought for clients in Federal Court for many years.
 I have won Federal Drug Conspiracy Cases.
 If you want me to fight for you, call me at 713-655-7400.

 A SUMMARY OF CRIMINAL DEFENSE ATTORNEY ROBERT FICKMAN’S CREDENTIALS